Pothulapati/tarunpothulapati-com/content/posts/My GSoC Journey with Linkerd.md

 I really had a great time working with the Linkerd team especially Thomas (my mentor).
 Their struggle for simplicity and ultralight-weight service mesh can be seen in each and every PR.
 The team definitely deserves a huge win and we are already seeing that happen :wink:.
 They really own the project and make sure all the incoming PR's follow standards.
 I got to learn a lot from them.
 Thomas is a great mentor and always gives me long sighted suggestions, insights and also fun tech rants :p .
 I definitely can't ask for a better mentor.
 Thanks to Ivan, Alex, Alejandro, Andrew for unblocking me wherever possible and being friendly. :heart:

-Special thanks to William, for the hospitaly at the Team dinner where I felt a bit awkward and alone :stuck_out_tongue_closed_eyes: .
+Special thanks to William, for the hospitality at the Team dinner where I felt a bit awkward and alone :stuck_out_tongue_closed_eyes: .
 I will remember that for a long time.

 Linkerd team is a dream team, and it would be really sad to not continue my contributions.
 So, I will be continuing my contributions to Linkerd and will be taking up the work to make Tracing a first class component(like prometheus and grafana) in Linkerd. :smiley: